yquake2/yquake2/doc/04_cvarlist.md

 * **gl3_particle_square**: If set to `1`, particles are rendered as squares, like in the old software renderer or Quake 1.
 Default is `0`.

+## cvar operations

+cvar operations are special commands that allow the manipulation of cvar values.
+They can be used for simple scripts and the like.

+* **reset <cvar>**: Reset the cvar to it's default value.

+* **resetall**: Reset all known cvar to their default values.